Maurice Halperin: HUAC investigation (1948)

 On July 31, 1948, ex-Soviet spy Elizabeth Bentley testified under subpoena before the House Un-American Activities Committee and related details which she first shared with the FBI in 1945.
 In 1945, Bentley, who had inherited the Golos network, defected from the Soviet underground and sought out the Federal Bureau of Investigation.
 During questioning, Bentley told FBI agents that from 1942 to 1944, Halperin at OSS had delivered "to Mary Price and later to myself mimeographed bulletins and reports prepared by OSS on a variety of topics and also supplied excerpts from State Department cables to which he evidently had access."
 Bentley added that "some time early in 1945 'JACK', [Soviet agent Joseph Katz] the Russian contact at that time, told me that Halperin had been accused by General William J. Donovan, the head of OSS, of being a Soviet agent..."
 The next day, the FBI notified Harry S. Truman's White House that "according to a "highly confidential source," among those "employed by the government of the United States" who "have been furnishing data and information to persons outside the Federal government, who are in turn transmitting this information to espionage agents of the Soviet government," was "Maurice Halperin, Office of Strategic Services."
 Subsequent surveillance of Halperin disclosed that he was in contact with Nathan Gregory Silvermaster, Lauchlin Currie, Philip and Mary Jane Keeney, and others.

 SISS investigation (1953)

-In 1953, after Soviet cables were secretly decrypted by U.S. counter-intelligence, Maurice Halperin was called before the Senate Internal Security Subcommittee to defend himself on charges of espionage, at which time he lost his teaching position at Boston University.
-Halperin denied the charges, but nevertheless fled to Mexico and taught at the National University of Mexico.
+In 1953, after Soviet cables were secretly decrypted by U.S. counter-intelligence, Halperin was called before the Senate Internal Security Subcommittee to defend himself on charges of espionage, at which time he lost his teaching position at Boston University.
+He denied the charges, but nevertheless fled to Mexico and taught at the National University of Mexico.
 To avoid extradition from Mexico, Halperin moved to the Soviet Union, where he studied and taught.
-Among the friends he made there was the British defector, Donald Maclean as well as Cuban revolutionary leader Che Guevara.
+Among the friends he made there were British defector Donald Maclean and Cuban revolutionary leader Che Guevara.